 Divorce Season 3 Live TV Schedule

-Each episode of Season 3 aired on FOX Showcase express from the US.
+Each episode of Season 3 aired on FOX SHOWCASE.
 Season 3 has six episodes in total.
-There is no Divorce season 3 free to air coverage in Australia, it is exclusively available on Foxtel Now (Foxtel/Foxtel from Telstra).
-Here’s the live TV schedule for season 6 shown as Sydney time:
+There is no Divorce TV show free to air coverage in Australia, it is exclusively available with Foxtel (Foxtel Now / Foxtel from Telstra) and BINGE.
+Here’s the TV and on demand schedule for season 1: